LucasRD3105/compiladores/README.md

    - Converts the AST into something executable.
    - In this project, we use an **interpreter** approach: the AST is traversed and executed directly, computing results and printing output.

-5. **(Optional Extensions)**
+5. **(Planned Extensions / Compilation)**
-   - Future phases may include optimization, bytecode generation, or outputting assembly code.
+   - Future phases may include optimization, bytecode generation, or outputting assembly code, transforming the interpreter into a true compiler.

 ---